Jz1116/cs3600-intro-to-ai/README.md

 **Warning: Please respect the Honor Code.
 You should submit your own work, and I will not take any responsibility if you choose to make violation.**

-This project consists of four parts which correspond to four programming assignments that I have completed.
+This course consists of four projects which correspond to four programming assignments that I have completed.

 ## Project I